Godriche History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early Godriche Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Godriche family to Ireland
+Migration of the Godriche family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Godriches to arrive on North American shores: John Goodrich, who settled in New England in 1630; Thomas Goodrich, who settled in Virginia in 1653; Joe Goodridge, who settled in Virginia in 1635; Henry Gutteridge, who settled in Maryland in 1673.